bestia-dev/tutorials_rust_wasm/README.md

 Regex is great.
 But it is much easier to write and understand with a little help of explanations.
 Regex has many flavors with subtle differences.
 This PWA uses Rust Regex crate.
+We will need a web file server because security does not allow loading modules from local file.
+Install this basic one:
 `cargo install basic-http-server`
+Run the server in a separate terminal so it can stay running all the time:
+Go to the content folder:
 `cd rustprojects/rust_regex_explanation_pwa/web_server_folder/web_content_folder`
-Run the server in a separate terminal so it can stay running all the time:
 `basic-http-server`
 Open the browser on:
 `http://127.0.0.1:4000`

-## Minimal vanilla Html, Css, javascript and Wasm/Webassembly
+## Minimal example of Wasm/Webassembly with vanilla Html, Css and javascript

 First decision - no frameworks.
+Just vanilla.
 Then no javascript.
 Some basic html.
 Some basic css.
 All the rest is in Rust with web-sys/wasm-bindgen for all the programming needs.
 No other special requirements.